 - Nerve pain – the pain in the neck can radiate to the arms and even the legs.
 Some people describe a sensation of pins and needles in their arms, while others feel burning or numbness.
 Nerve pain is usually worse at night.

 - Headaches – this is a common problem with neck pain.
-The headache is usually felt at the back of the head, but can also radiate to the sides or front of the head.
+A headache is usually felt at the back of the head but can also radiate to the sides or front of the head.

 - Reduced range of motion – limited in how far you can turn your head from side to side or how far forward and back you can move your head.

 - Joint locks – unable to move ahead due to joint locking in a certain position

 - Fluid build-up – stress leads to fluid build-up, which causes painful muscle knots.

 Whether you have neck pain or muscle spasms in the neck and shoulders, there is no reason to suffer in silence.
 In the majority of cases, the pain can be easily treated.
 Of course, getting a proper diagnosis is key.